bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ![Connect Carrier via UI](https://storage.googleapis.com/bigcommerce-production-dev-center/images/connection%20settings.png)

 <!-- theme:info -->
-> The UI displays the configuration field's `label` field that you provided when you submitted the app.
+> The UI displays the configuration field's `label` field that you provided when you submitted your app.

 An API user can connect your carrier to the store by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
 In the request, API users will send the carrier ID that you obtained during app setup, as well as values for your app's configuration fields.
 Specifically, API users will specify the `code` for each configuration field as a property under the `connection` object when they connect to your carrier, for example: